TylerRenfro/portfolio-2023/_research-artifacts/remote-usability-testing.md

     - name: "Manually add the Caregivers of Service in Bloom."
     - name: "You have been assigned with onboarding a new provider, […] Manually add the new provider account and input their information using the new web portal."
 followupSurvey:
-  - question: How did you feel about using the software used today for onboarding Payright accounts?
+  - question: How did you feel about using the software used today for onboarding […] accounts?
     response1: "A breath of fresh air.
 It showed us what could be.
 I thought it was easy to use, had a great flow, and was an easy way to document all the information needed."
     response2: "After learning where things were located initially, it felt very comfortable to use.
 Everything I tested was located in places that made sense and had a good flow to them."
     response3: "It was very user-friendly."